Dtibbs5145/webapi-challenge/Answers.md

 1) Mention two parts of Express that you learned about this week.

-This week I learned more about logger and middleware.
+This week I learned more about middleware along with getting a better understanding of routes.

 2) What is Express Middleware?